 Pat Harrison Waterway District expects the Recreation Fund to increase about 3%.
 This is due to the improvements made at the parks.
-The District does not plan to cut any timber in the coming year, but will continue the forest management plan so that timber sale revenue will be available in future years.
+The District plans to cut timber in at least one park in the coming year and will continue the forest management plan so that more timber sale revenue will be available in future years.

-Our recreation expenses are expected to remain steady for fiscal year 2020.
+Our recreation expenses are expected to increase by about three percent for fiscal year 2023.
 At the present time there are plans in place to build new campsites and cabins at several of the parks.